ccollicutt/chef-vcl/README.md

     $ bundle install

 ## Test
-To test it in virtual environment:
+You will need a custom `hosts` recod to point to VM ip:

+    $ sudo echo "192.168.33.10 vcl.vm" >> /etc/hosts
     $ bundle exec vagrant up

-And point your browser to https://192.168.33.10
+And point your browser to the http://vcl.vm.
+Admin credentials are default `admin:adminVc1passw0rd` as per VCL documentation.

-## Dependencies
+## Chef-Solo
-This cookbook uses [Berkshelf](http://berkshelf.com/) to manage dependencies.
-To fetch them into `/some/dir` you will use:
+Easiest way to use this cookbook in chef-solo is to use the tar.gz archive for a transportable cookbooks package:

-    $ bundle exec berks install --path /some/dir
+    $ bundle exec berks install --path ./cookbooks

-It's being done for you in test deployment automatically.
+    $ tar zcvf vcl-package.tar.gz ./cookbooks

+Move package to the destination server or publish it over the net, and create a `solo.rb` file which defines

+    cookbook_path "/url/to/your/archive"

+Finally invoke chef-solo with this configuration and your attributes defined:

+    $ chef-solo -c solo.rb -j vcl-attributes.json

 # Attributes
-Cookbook supports number of attributes, check `attributes/default.rb`.
+Cookbook supports a number of attributes, see `attributes/default.rb`.

 # Recipes
 Only `default` installation exists for now.
-All VCL roles and MySQL database are installed on one node.
+VCL expects a database server to reside on the same node.

 # Author
 Author:: Alex Valiushko (<alex.valiushko@cybera.ca>)